eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ### Defining a normal distribution for vehicle speeds

-Two types of distributions can be defined for sampling the individual speedFactor of each vehicle by giving one of the following attributes in the `<vType>` element:
+Two types of distributions can be defined for sampling the individual speedFactor of each vehicle by giving one of the following attributes in the `<vType>` element
+(without space characters between the distribution attributes):

 - normal distribution:  `speedFactor="norm(mean,deviation)"`
 - truncated normal distribution:   `speedFactor="normc(mean,deviation,lowerCutOff,upperCutOff)"`

-The default for passenger cars is `"normc(1, 0.1, 0.2, 2)"` which implies that ~95% of the vehicles drive between 80% and 120%
-of the legal speed limit.
+The default for passenger cars is `"normc(1,0.1,0.2,2)"` which implies that ~95% of the vehicles drive between 80% and 120% of the legal speed limit.

 Instead of giving the multi-parameter definition above, a simpler definition style is also possible.